buganini/DAFunctor/README.md

     * Dynamic transpose

 # Advantages
-* Small memory footprint (few no intermediate buffers)
+* Small memory footprint (few intermediate buffers, no manualy handling required)
 * No memory management
 * No unnecessary `if` in loop
 * Side-by-side comparison with numpy results